DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 This directory contains a maven project and the Java source code  required to compile a simple custom policy for Apigee Edge.
-The policy signs a SOAP document using WSS4J.
+The policy signs a SOAP document using a signature based on an X.509 certificate, or verifies a SOAP document that has been so signed.
+The implementation uses WSS4J, the well-known Java library for WS-Security.

-Suppose you have a document like this:
+For example, suppose you have a document like this:
 ```xml
  <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">
   <soap:Header/>